Skip to main content

 In some cases, you have to upgrade or replace your current card reader with an EMV payment terminal.
 As chipped debit cards or credit cards still come with magnetic stripes, retailers without EMV-compatible equipment still can process chip transactions.
 However, they’ll have to take responsibility for any fraudulent transactions that happen.

-Magestore’s Magento POS and Shopify POS are feature-rich POS software that can connect well with unlimited payment providers and POS terminals to accept EMV payments.
+Magestore’s Magento POS and POS for Shopify are feature-rich POS software that can connect well with unlimited payment providers and POS terminals to accept EMV payments.
+Magestore Stripe Point of Sale is one such example.
 Magestore POS also supports a wide array of payment types like credit, debit cards, contactless payments, and digital wallets, which help you cater to the diverse payment preferences of your customers.

 You also need to educate your employees and customers so they can be aware of the benefits EMV payment solutions bring back and how to handle them correctly.